-The following projects are being recommended to the County Board of Supervisors in April 2015.
-Please note that the projects included below are not guaranteed funding as the recommendations are subject to review and approval by the County Board of Supervisors.
-The total funding recommendation for the following projects is \$150,000.
+The following public service projects were approved the County Board of Supervisors in April 2015.
+The total CDBG funding for the following projects is \$150,000.

-Project Name Target Area Project Description Healthy Senior Countywide Healthy Senior Lunch provides hot, nutritious, USDA- and Registered Dietician-approved meals to low- Lunch income senior citizens at twelve senior and community centers throughout Santa Barbara County from 11:30 - 1:00 on Monday through Friday.
+Project Name Target Area Project Description Approved Funding Healthy Senior Countywide Healthy Senior Lunch provides hot, nutritious, USDA- and Registered Dietician-approved meals to low- \$21,500 Lunch income senior citizens at twelve senior and community centers throughout Santa Barbara County from 11:30 - 1:00 on Monday through Friday.
 At the Centers, seniors eat together, socialize with others and take part in activities and special events.
-Bridgehouse Lompoc Good Samaritan Shelter proposes to provide 56 beds of emergency & transitional shelter at Bridgehouse for homeless individuals and families in need of shelter.
-Sarah House Santa Countywide Sarah House offers a home and twenty-four hour care for the following group of men and women: by Barbara HUD definition Severely Disabled end-of-life Residents who are projected to number 65 for the year 2015-2016.
+Bridgehouse Lompoc Good Samaritan Shelter proposes to provide 56 beds of emergency & transitional shelter at Bridgehouse \$42,000 for homeless individuals and families in need of shelter.
+Sarah House Countywide Sarah House offers a home and twenty-four hour care for the following group of men and women: by \$14,500 Santa Barbara HUD definition Severely Disabled end-of-life Residents who are projected to number 65 for the year 2015-2016.
 This will include a small number of people who have AIDS.
-Community Santa Barbara, New Beginnings' Counseling Center Program provides individual, family, couple, youth, and group Counseling Center Goleta, psychotherapy, psychological assessment, and psychoeducation to low income community members.
-Program Carpinteria, The organization works to stabilize these people, empower them, and get them to a place where they Solvang, Buellton can thrive independently.
-Necessities of Life Countywide PPF has two food pantries-one in Santa Maria and one in Santa Barbara-that serve the entire Project Food county.
-The pantries are open twice a week for several hours.
-Clients can select for themselves items Pantry for People they want, such as milk, bread, meat, fresh fruit and vegetables, personal care products, nutritional with HIV/AIDS supplements, and over-the-counter medications.
-Family Support and Buellton, Solvang, PHP's programs seek to address individual's basic needs by providing food, shelter, access to medical Strengthening Santa Ynez and social services, and freedom from violence services all under one roof.
-PHP's programs are modeled after the Center for the Study of Social Policy's Strengthening Families Framework.
+Community Santa Barbara, New Beginnings' Counseling Center Program provides individual, family, couple, youth, and group \$18,500 Counseling Center Goleta, psychotherapy, psychological assessment, and psychoeducation to low income community members.
+The Program Carpinteria, organization works to stabilize these people, empower them, and get them to a place where they can Solvang, thrive independently.
+Buellton Necessities of Life Countywide PPF has two food pantries-one in Santa Maria and one in Santa Barbara-that serve the entire county. \$13,000 Project Food The pantries are open twice a week for several hours.
+Clients can select for themselves items they want, Pantry for People such as milk, bread, meat, fresh fruit and vegetables, personal care products, nutritional supplements, with HIV/AIDS and over-the-counter medications.
+Family Support Buellton, PHP's programs seek to address individual's basic needs by providing food, shelter, access to medical and \$28,000 and Solvang, Santa social services, and freedom from violence services all under one roof.
+PHP's programs are modeled after Strengthening Ynez the Center for the Study of Social Policy's Strengthening Families Framework.

-Health & Rx Access Santa Maria, Alliance for Pharmaceutical Inc. will provide case management and prescription medication for Healthier Lompoc, Solvang assistance to clients within the Santa Barbara County and also provide free and discounted diabetes Communities testing supplies to clients through the APA Diabetes Care Program
+Health & Rx Santa Maria, Alliance for Pharmaceutical Inc. will provide case management and prescription medication assistance to \$12,500 Access for Lompoc, clients within the Santa Barbara County and also provide free and discounted diabetes testing supplies to Healthier Solvang clients through the APA Diabetes Care Program Communities